-Business concentrations in International Business, Human Resources, Management, and Marketing are options that may be added to the dual major.
+Business concentrations in International Business, Management, and Marketing are options

 A 2.0 GPA must be maintained.

 Only COM courses with a C or better and C- or better for all other courses will count toward the dual major.

 Students may take a course twice to obtain the requisite C or C- grade.